Financial Aid Options and Policies for Assisting with Educational Expenses

 Each year 90% of the students attending John Brown University benefit from some type of scholarship, loan, or workstudy program.
 Students seeking financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).
 Only full-time students may receive institutional aid.

 Based on information supplied by financial aid applications and official notifications from federal and state programs, the Financial Aid Office will determine each student's financial aid award offer.
 Consideration for financial assistance will occur only after the student has received a tentative or final acceptance through the Admissions Office.
 Returning students will be awarded assistance if they are making satisfactory academic progress.
 To continue to receive financial aid, application for aid must be made each year.
 Appropriate scholarship, loan, and workstudy awards will be made by the Financial Aid Office using the policy set by the Financial Aid Committee.

 Merit scholarships are available to students based on academic, leadership, athletic, and musical talent.
-Descriptions of eligibility criteria and availability of assistance can be found in the financial aid brochure.

 Financial aid applications and information may be obtained by contacting either the Admissions or Financial Aid office.
 Early application is advised.
 The priority award deadline for applying for financial aid is March 1.
 Those applying after March 1 will be awarded financial aid as funds are available.